 Teachers are at the heart of Nepal's English education landscape.
 They are not just implementers of curriculum, but mediators of language, culture, and identity in the classroom.
 However, their capacity to deliver effective language instruction is shaped by numerous factors—including access to training, teaching materials, community support, and their own educational backgrounds (Phyak, 2011).
 In urban centers, English teachers often have access to professional development programs and peer networks.
 In contrast, rural teachers are expected to meet national standards without comparable support or contextual relevance in training (Giri, 2010).
 Despite such challenges, many teachers demonstrate ingenuity, using local stories, multilingual strategies, and culturally familiar content to teach English in ways that resonate with their students.

 This study aims to critically explore the potential of English teachers in Nepal and how it can be energized to improve English language instruction in socio-culturally and geo-politically diverse contexts.
 It questions dominant paradigms in teacher training that ignore local realities and argues for a reimagining of teacher development grounded in contextual understanding.
-In doing so, the paper draws from the experiences of English teachers across different ecological zones of Nepal: mountain, hill, and Terai and evaluates how their practice is influenced by their environment and community.
+In doing so, the paper draws from the experiences of English teachers across different ecological zones of Nepal: mountain, hill, and Terai and evaluates how their practices is influenced by their environment and community.
 It also examines policy documents and academic literature to assess how national goals align or misalign with classroom realities.
 By positioning teachers as agents of change rather than passive recipients of top-down reforms, the study proposes an inclusive, bottom-up approach to professional development

 Literature Review